klinf1/paired-t-test/README.md

 - Execute main.py
 - Select the test required: for related or independent samples
 - When asked to submit the file path do so without extensions
+- Note that the code only parses columns A and B in the table, make sure to have your data there

 ## Results interpretation
 If p-value is less than your chosen p-level (usually 0,05), then the null hypothesis of equal averages should be ***rejected***.